hn11-44/solar-power-forecasting/README.md

     ```bash
     python app.py
     ```
-    Open your browser and navigate to the local URL provided (usually `http://127.0.0.1:7860`).
+    Open your browser and navigate to the local URL provided.

 ## 🤖 Model Details